-Net sales for the Aerospace segment represented 29.4 percent and 24.8 percent of the total consolidated sales for the first quarter of 2007 and 2006, respectively.
-The segment has four operating units: Aerostructures, Fuzing, Helicopters and the Kamatics subsidiary.
-In the paragraphs that follow you will find further information with respect to sales growth and significant programs for these four operating units.
+Net sales for the combined Aerospace Segments represented 29.4 percent and 24.8 percent of the total consolidated sales for the first quarter of 2007 and 2006, respectively.
+In the paragraphs that follow you will find further information with respect to sales growth and significant programs for the four reporting segments in the aerospace industry.

 Operating income for the first quarter of 2007 increased \$6.6 million as compared to the first quarter of 2006.
-In both periods presented, the segment recorded a \$2.5 million charge related to the Australian SH-2G(A) program.
-The increase in operating income for 2007 was primarily due to an increase in sales volume at the Aerostructures Division, largely due to the Sikorsky cockpit program, and at the Kamatics subsidiary as a result of favorable product mix.
+In both periods presented, the Helicopters segment recorded a \$2.5 million charge related to the Australian SH-2G(A) program.
+The increase in operating income for 2007 was primarily due to an increase in sales volume in the Aerostructures segment, largely due to the Sikorsky cockpit program, and in the Specialty Bearings segment as a result of favorable product mix.

-2007 AEROSPACE SEGMENT TRENDS
+2007 AEROSPACE TRENDS